 - Competitively priced at $600.
 University of Arizona students and alumni receive a $50 discount!

-- There are currently no GMAT sessions scheduled for Spring 2021.
+- There are currently no GMAT sessions scheduled for Fall 2021 nor Spring 2022.

 For payment details, you can review our Payment & Discounts page.

 Frequently Asked Questions

 The GMAT course includes full-length pre- and post-tests, an instructor-designed student workbook, and the GMAT Official Guide.
 You will receive an email with instructions on registering for the pre-test.
 The other materials will be distributed on the first day of class.